-When you are a chef and working in restaurants, almost every meal turns into a burrito bowl, that’s what I always equated it to anyway.
+When you are a chef and working in restaurants, almost every meal turns into a burrito bowl, that's what I always equated it to anyway.
 Throw a bunch of stuff in a bowl and eat it!
-But with this recipe, I’m making it something you’d want to present to the dinner table.
+But with this Shredded Pork Burrito Bowl, I'm making it something you'd want to present to the dinner table.

-It also makes it fun and customizable for those in the family that may be picky eaters.
-Maybe dad wants more meat, and the kids don’t want any pico.
+It's fun to set up a custom bar for those in the family that may be picky eaters.
+Maybe dad wants more meat, and the kids don't want any pico.
 It is a quick and easy way to make quick work of special orders.

 That said, it's also a great way to get kids, or anyone for that matter, involved in making their own plate and giving them creative freedom over it.
 I set everything out on the counter and let them go to town.
 It usually leaves everyone satisfied and it's fun!